haberdashPI/empriser/plans.md

 * add warp to give in impression of globe?? (should be optional)

 X * add black border to hexes in the helper views
-* add legends to make the map easier to read
+X * add legends to make the map easier to read
-* improve color interpolation (use color brewer) for helper views
+X * improve color interpolation (use color brewer) for helper views

 * add a spinner during terrain generation??
   (this will require breaking up the loops, maybe by having a schedular, or just a web worker)